Mountain Capital Investment Advisors Inc Makes New $559,000 Investment in iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF)

-Mountain Capital Investment Advisors Inc purchased a new position in shares of iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF) in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 4,610 shares of the exchange traded fund’s stock, valued at approximately $559,000.
+Mountain Capital Investment Advisors Inc bought a new position in shares of iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF) during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor bought 4,610 shares of the exchange traded fund’s stock, valued at approximately $559,000.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Pacifica Partners Inc. lifted its stake in iShares 7-10 Year Treasury Bond ETF by 677.4% during the third quarter.
-Pacifica Partners Inc. now owns 241 shares of the exchange traded fund’s stock worth $29,000 after purchasing an additional 210 shares during the period.
+Other institutional investors have also bought and sold shares of the company.
+Pacifica Partners Inc. lifted its stake in shares of iShares 7-10 Year Treasury Bond ETF by 677.4% in the third quarter.
+Pacifica Partners Inc. now owns 241 shares of the exchange traded fund’s stock valued at $29,000 after buying an additional 210 shares during the period.
 Stearns Financial Services Group bought a new position in iShares 7-10 Year Treasury Bond ETF during the second quarter worth about $30,000.
 Sound Income Strategies LLC lifted its stake in iShares 7-10 Year Treasury Bond ETF by 152.4% during the second quarter.
 Sound Income Strategies LLC now owns 265 shares of the exchange traded fund’s stock worth $32,000 after purchasing an additional 160 shares during the period.
-Jaffetilchin Investment Partners LLC lifted its stake in iShares 7-10 Year Treasury Bond ETF by 3,244.4% during the second quarter.
-Jaffetilchin Investment Partners LLC now owns 73,309 shares of the exchange traded fund’s stock worth $32,000 after purchasing an additional 71,117 shares during the period.
-Finally, Lenox Wealth Advisors LLC acquired a new stake in shares of iShares 7-10 Year Treasury Bond ETF during the third quarter worth approximately $35,000.
+Lenox Wealth Advisors LLC bought a new position in iShares 7-10 Year Treasury Bond ETF during the third quarter worth about $35,000.
+Finally, Ameritas Investment Company LLC lifted its stake in iShares 7-10 Year Treasury Bond ETF by 36.3% during the first quarter.
+Ameritas Investment Company LLC now owns 334 shares of the exchange traded fund’s stock worth $41,000 after purchasing an additional 89 shares during the period.

-Separately, ValuEngine raised shares of iShares 7-10 Year Treasury Bond ETF from a “sell” rating to a “hold” rating in a report on Monday, August 3rd.
+Separately, ValuEngine upgraded shares of iShares 7-10 Year Treasury Bond ETF from a “sell” rating to a “hold” rating in a research note on Monday, August 3rd.

 iShares 7-10 Year Treasury Bond ETF Profile